jpaulm/gofbp/README.md

 ```
 go run Merge.go
 ```

+If you want to run the `WebSocket` sample network, you will need `require github.com/gorilla/websocket vx.y.z` in `go.mod` - see above.

 A number of test cases are in the `testing` folder, and can be run as follows: